rafalcode/streeb12days/ep4_callingbirds.md

-round in circles ludicrous comes another picture which is completely surreal no they didn't move in a circle they moved and a hot water Bibble.
+round in circles ludicrous comes another picture which is completely surreal no they didn't move in a circle they moved and a hot water bibble.

 LK: A hot water bottle?